xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 A TestCloud Tunnel can:

 * Scale up in accordance with the team size and user's needs.
-* Offer latency by deploying a state-of-the-art technology QUIC.
+* Reduce latency to a minimum by deploying the QUIC protocol.
 * Prevent overload and crashes with multiple tunnel clients at the user's disposal.
 * Provide a top-notch security by limiting access to authorized users with API keys only.
 * Optimize performance by enabling the usage of multiple Edge-servers for running multiple concurrent tests.

 ### How does TestCloud Tunnel work?

-Once TestCloud clients have installed the tunnels in the machines which have access to their private network (tunnel clients), a tunnel client spins up a fresh virtual machine (VM) that is used only for testing.
+Once TestCloud clients have installed the tunnels in the machines which have access to their private network, they have set up the tunnel clients.

+A tunnel client spins up a fresh virtual machine (VM) that is used only for testing.

 By default, a TestCloud Tunnel is closed after 30 minutes if there is no request or traffic (i.e. the tunnel is idle for 30 minutes).
 Consequently, the VM is shut down.

-To start the tunnel again, you run a command line in the machine where the tunnel client is installed.
+To start the tunnel again, you start the run command in the tunnel client.

 > Notes:
 >
-> You can also run the command line in your CLI for shortcut.
+> For shortcut, you can also copy the run command and paste it in the cmd/terminal directly.

-After running the command line, the tunnel client connects you to TestCloud Tunnel's server inside it.
+After starting the run command line, the tunnel client connects you to the TestCloud Tunnel server.

 ## Utilize TestCloud Tunnel